-A personal trainer discovers that well-being depends on spiritual, as well as physical, health.
+A personal trainer discovers that fitness applies to spiritual, as well as physical, health.

 One look at me, and you can probably guess my profession.
 I’m a big, strong guy, a former bodybuilding champ.
 Today I’m a successful personal trainer, helping get thousands in shape, from teenagers and housewives to Diana Ross and Joan Lunden.

 I operate my own gym and I work out every day myself, trying to keep my 40-something body in shape.
 But not long ago I learned there’s more to being fit than being in shape physically.
 I learned that a fit body is nothing without a fit soul.

 In fact, until I learned this lesson, the more successful I became, the more overcome I was by a fear of failure, a fear that was destroying my life.